GDATASoftwareAG/AnsibleMoleculeWorkshop-Lessons/LESSON4.md

 * [back](./LESSON3.md)
 * [next](./LESSON5.md)

 ## Initialize

-start with a new role
+Start with a new role in a new directory.

 ```bash
 docker run \